viv-garot/newrepoci/README.md

 ### - Create the pull request

-### - See how the checks are now failing in GH
+- See how the checks are now failing in GH

 ![image](https://user-images.githubusercontent.com/85481359/124281736-511f4a00-db4a-11eb-8a77-7f8486d1849c.png)

-- And the build failed in  travis
+- And how the build failed in travis

 ![image](https://user-images.githubusercontent.com/85481359/124281851-72803600-db4a-11eb-891c-eec62b5e0c32.png)